 Tobacco Free Purchase

 The initiative to be Tobacco Free is a SUNY wide effort to provide as safe and a healthy environment for students, faculty and staff.
 SUNY continues to work towards 100% tobacco-free campus communities by June 2018.
 As of October 2016, over 1,400 institutions of higher education across the nation have implemented tobacco-free policies.
-Within SUNY there are over 70% of campuses who are in some phase of implementation.

 We understand not all smokers will be in favor of these changes and we respect your opinion.
 Keep in mind that providing a smoke free environment is a movement that has been happening all over the country.
 In New York the big shift occurred in the early 2000s in NYC restaurants and offices and continues with New York State colleges.